In this Gardener's HQ guide, we'll explore cultivating Antirrhinum plants in your garden, indoor spaces, and other settings.

 If growing indoors, seeds should be allowed two to three weeks to germinate; they should then be grown at a temperature of around 13 degrees Celsius.

-Snapdragon is easy to look after; ideally they should be pinched back at the five or six leaf stage to facilitate a bushy growth habit.
+Snapdragon is an easy plant to look after.
+Ideally they should be pinched back at the five or six leaf stage to facilitate a bushy growth habit.

 Prior to flowering they require a couple of light feeds.
-It is important to deadhead plants following flowering to encourage further flowers.
+When caring for Snapdragons it is important to deadhead plants following flowering to encourage further flowers.